 Our future success is largely dependent upon our ability to develop, manufacture and market new commercially viable pharmaceutical products and generic equivalents of proprietary pharmaceutical products whose patents and other exclusivity periods have expired.
-Delays in the development, manufacture and marketing of new products will negatively impact the results of our operations.
+Delays in the development, manufacture and marketing of new products could negatively impact the results of our operations.
 Each of the steps in the development, manufacture and marketing of our products involves significant time and expense.
 We are, therefore, subject to the risks, among others, that:

-- any products under development, if and when fully developed and tested, will not perform in accordance with our expectations; - · any generic product under development will, when tested, not be bioequivalent to its brand-name counterpart; - necessary regulatory approvals will not be obtained in a timely manner, if at all; - any new product cannot be successfully and profitably produced and marketed; - other companies may launch their version of generic products, either prior to or following the launch of our newly approved generic version of the same product; - brand-name companies may launch their products, either themselves or through third-parties, in the form of authorized generic products which can reduce sales, prices and profitability of our newly approved generic products; or - generic companies may launch generic versions of our brand-name drugs - our products may not be priced at levels acceptable to our customers.
+- · any products under development, if and when fully developed and tested, will not perform in accordance with our expectations; - · any generic product under development will, when tested, not be bioequivalent to its brand-name counterpart; - · necessary regulatory approvals will not be obtained in a timely manner, if at all; - any new product cannot be successfully and profitably produced and marketed; - quality control problems may adversely impact our reputation for high quality production;

+- other companies may launch their version of generic products, either prior to or following the launch of our newly approved generic version of the same product; - brand-name companies may launch their products, either themselves or through third-parties, in the form of authorized generic products which can reduce sales, prices and profitability of our newly approved generic products; - · generic companies may launch generic versions of our brand-name drugs; or - our products may not be priced at levels acceptable to our customers.